-I got trapped at the hospital waiting for my mom to pick up her two sons: me and my brother.
+I got stuck at the hospital waiting for my mom to pick up me and my brother.
 My brother was eight and he had just gotten his tonsils out.
-I was sixteen and normally could’ve driven us both back to the house but I’d already lost my license.
-I got a DeeWee.
-Up here in Washington they call them DWIs (driving while intoxicated) instead of the rest of the country which I think refers to them as DUI’s (driving under [the] influence).
+I was sixteen and normally could’ve driven us both back to the house already but the old junker I’d bought had broken down again.

-My name is a least a little more normal.
-It’s Rick.
-Which is kind of a cheezy coked out guy in the 80’s name but I’ll take it over Pinky.
+My name is Rick which at least is better than Pinky.
 My brother doesn’t mind so much though.
 He’s a happier, better person than me.
 Whereas, me, I wouldn’t really care if everyone just took a shit and blew up.
 Is how I feel about stuff mostly.
 That’s why when some older guy sat next to me in the waiting room and started talking to me I got pissed and was thinking to myself “Oh fuck man.
-I just want to get Pinky and get the fuck outta here and Now I got to listen to some old guy bothering me?
-What the fuck?”
+I just want to get Pinky and get the fuck outta here and Now I got to listen to some old guy talking bullshit come on.”

-The man looked about sixty, pretty freakin old, and he had on an old pair of jeans that looked like rats had taken some turds in them and a gay ass sweater and no hair and glasses and orthopedic sneakers.
-He was clutching a paper cup with coffee in it and something about the way the veins in his old hands stood out holding the cup with both hands almost bitched me up.
+The man looked about sixty, pretty freakin old, and he had on an old pair of jeans that looked like rats had babies in them and an old sweater and glasses and orthopedic sneakers.
+He was clutching a paper cup with coffee in it and something about the way the veins in his old hands stood out holding the cup made me sad.
 So I just shifted my weight and tried to look like I was interested in the cooking show they had on the TV bolted to the wall.

 But then he said “Who are you waiting for son?” and I wanted to pretend I was deaf or something because I really didn’t want to interact with another person right now.
-I was worried about my brother and worried he was gonna get sad when he found out mom had ditched us and worried the hospital wasn’t going to discharge him to me and also that we had no way to get home (we only had the fucked up poor people insurance and does it look like I have enough money for a cab ride?)
+I was worried about my brother and worried he was gonna be bummed when he found out mom had ditched us and I was worried the hospital wasn’t going to discharge him to me and also that we had no way to get home (we only had the fucked up poor people insurance and does it look like I have enough money for a cab ride?)
 Oh yeah, I haven’t described myself yet.
-I also was wearing a pair of jeans that looked like some rats could’ve laid their babies and turds in, plus an old gray hoodie and some reeky converses).
+I also was wearing a pair of jeans that looked like some rats could’ve laid their babies in, plus an old gray hoodie and some torn up sneakers).

 But then the old guy asked again “Who are you waiting for son?” and so I had to answer.

 “My brother sir” I said.
 I say “sir” like a dumbass I can’t help it.
 I grew up in the south (Mobile for a couple years, and then Knoxville and then up to North Carolina outside of Asheville before mom moved us out west) and the sir and ma’am shit is like engrained.
 I keep waiting for the supposed sexy southern accent to get me some pussy but it hasn’t yet.
-I mean don’t get me wrong, I have slept with four females so far which I suppose isn’t too bad but it certainly wasn’t because of my accent.
-My dime bags more like.
+I mean don’t get me wrong, I have slept with 2 chicks so far which I suppose isn’t too bad but it certainly wasn’t because of my accent.
+I think they were just bored.